CTristan/lobotomy-corporation-mods/README.md

 If you’re running Linux, make sure mono-devel is installed.
 You should be able to open the solution in VSCode or VSCodium and build with xbuild.
-That said, I wouldn't recommend it as I have not found a way to be able to debug Unity .NET Framework DLLs in Linux like
+That said, I wouldn't recommend it as I haven’t found a way to be able to debug Unity .NET Framework DLLs in Linux like
 I can in Windows with dnSpy, especially since the game has to run in Proton.
-If you are able to get debugging working in Linux I would love to hear about it!
+If you’re able to get debugging working in Linux I would love to hear about it!

 ## Debug Logging